 NHS Occupational Maternity Pay (OMP)

-You are eligible for NHS OMP if you have been in continuous employment within the NHS for 12 months (not necessarily in same Trust) before the 11th week before your expected week of childbirth and you intend to return to work in the NHS for at least 3 months5.
-Breaks in service due to OOP placements should be disregarded4.
+You are eligible for NHS OMP if you have been in continuous employment within the NHS for 12 months (not necessarily in same trust/board) before the 11th week before your expected week of childbirth and you intend to return to work in the NHS for at least three months 9.
+Breaks in service due to OOP placements should be disregarded 27.

-A summary of Maternity pay for a period of 52 weeks maternity leave is as follows5:
+A summary of maternity pay for a period of 52 weeks maternity leave is as follows 9:

 • 8 weeks – Full pay less any SMP/MA receivable